CPotts82/School_District_Analysis/README.md

 ### School Summary
 - The School Summary was affected in the following ways:
   - The only aspect of the school summary that was affected was Thomas High School's scores.
 The other school's averages for math and reading as well as passing percentages for math, reading and overall all remained the same.
-If there was any change in the calculations due to the change in total student count is was so minimal that it was not seen in the formatted data.
+If there was any change in the calculations due to the change in total student count, it was so minimal that it was not seen in the formatted data.
 #### Thomas High School
 - Replacing the 9th grade math/reading scores at Thomas High School affected:
   - The Average Math Score for the school (minus the 9th grade) dropped from 83.42 to 83.35.